 note position of easy steps onto the beach for the less able - and the Lifebelt - both in place and unchallenged for many years.
 Would either have been permitted if public access and the footpath didn't exist?

-County construct a permanent path where the TCP is at the moment
+County construct a permanent and safe path where the TCP is at the moment

 Steam Trail build their cycle path through the centre of the Chalet Site